 gar "-" - Obviously treated by the NIV as introducing a quote, but it still could be explanatory, "for ..."

 oJ .... ean + subj. "-" - whatever [a man sows this also he will reap].
 The presence of ean serves to make the relative pronoun "what" indefinite, "whatever", so introducing an indefinite relative clause; "Whatever a man sows, this also he will reap."
 Obviously a proverbial saying.
-A farmer knows well that "a person harvests what they plant", and the believer needs to understand that the principle applies to moral matters under God.
+A farmer knows well that a person harvests what they plant, and so the believer needs to understand that the principle applies to moral matters under God.
 A believer cannot defiantly indulge in sinful living and expect anything other than a harvest of destruction.
 Karma tends to apply in practical, as well as spiritual matters.

 Presumably, the dichotomy between "flesh" and "S/spirit" is the same as in 5:16-25.
 The point Paul made there was that there is an ongoing conflict between the urging of our sinful nature and the urging of the Holy Spirit.
 Since the two are in tension, a believer is free to follow the leading of either.
-This freedom is only undermined when a believer places themselves again under the law, for then the law, arousing/empowering the sinful nature, prompts evil rather than godliness.
-Of course, being free doesn't mean we can indulge the sinful nature; to do so leads to destruction.
+This freedom is only undermined when a believer places themselves again under the law, for then the law, arousing / empowering the sinful nature, prompts evil rather than godliness.
+Of course, being free doesn't mean we can indulge the sinful nature; libertarianism leads to destruction.

 oJti "-" - that.
 Here causal, clarifying the proverb in v7, "because when a person gives free reign to their sinful nature".

 oJ speirwn (speirw) pres. part. "whoever sows" - the one sowing.
 The participle serves as a substantive.